Organize My Leftovers – Please!

 Leaning into the fridge, packed with tiny plastic containers, plastic wrapped mystery items and aluminum foil bundles, and my friend turned to me and said “Can you organize my refrigerator?”

 I laughed.
 Then, I realized she was serious.
 As a professional organizer, I am often asked if I can organize someone’s child’s toys or their husband’s desk.
 I had never been asked to organize a refrigerator.
-Since that incident, I’ve actually been asked that several times.
+Since that incident, I have actually been asked that several times.

 If your fridge is frightening to you, and you know what is in those bundles, then imagine what it looks like to the rest of the family.
 No wonder the kids are always fussing that there is nothing to eat or your spouse is standing in the open refrigerator door asking what there is for a snack.